HomeGuidesMemory & learning

 How initial encoding shapes later retention

-• Understand first: meaningful links increase retrieval paths.
+• Understand first: meaningful links create more retrieval paths.

-• Use associations: connect new ideas to prior knowledge or concrete examples.
+• Use associations with prior knowledge and examples.

 • Ask why: elaborative questioning deepens encoding.